tricksilver04/PokemonChallenge/README.md

 ### Architecture Pattern
-  - The architecture used is MVI
+  - The architecture used is MVI with Repository Pattern

 ### Navigation
   - Jetpack Navigation